BIOL275-MSUM/eda-nt9934oq/README.md

 that, I used the `fwf_widths` function to establish the widths of my columns and assign those columns to a variable name which were year and monthly sea ice concentrations.
-Finally, i skipped the first 8 lines of my data because they were statements instead of numbers I could use.
+Finally, i skipped the first 8 lines of my data because they were statements about the data instead of numbers I couldn’t use.

 ## Results: